zachsnow/slinger/README.md

 Oh no, it doesn't work!
 Because `localhost.pem` is self-signed, you'll need to first load <https://localhost:4443/src/slinger.js> and tell your browser that it's safe.
-Probably you can add a certificate to your keychain or something, too
+Probably you can add a certificate to your keychain or something, too.